 Now it is time to create your first ad.
 This will be the text that will be displayed for your ads.
 For your first time, you can choose what you think will be most relevant.
 You can also get in touch with us for great information and assistance in Google Ad Grants.
 We have experience working with several nonprofits in setting up and maintaining their Google Ad Grants profile.

-Next you will need to start setting up your keywords.
-Keywords are important to targeting relevant individuals searching for your products or services.
+Next, you will need to start setting up your keywords.
+Keywords are important for targeting relevant individuals searching for your products or services.
 It is important to choose relevant keywords.
 Choosing poor performing keywords can lead to having Google pause your Ad Grant Account.
-All keywords must maintain a quality score above 2/10 in order to be used in your campaigns.
+All keywords must maintain a quality score above 2/10 to be used in your campaigns.

 Finally, you will need to make sure that you set up at least 1 form of conversion tracking within your website.
 This is how Google will keep track of visitors to your website.
 The conversion tracking code will need to be put into the back end of your website.
 You can contact your web admin to include this, or contact Kallen Media LLC for assistance setting up conversion tracking.

 7. Maintain Your Campaign

 Google Ad Grants are not something that you can simply set up and let run.
-They require constant interaction in order to gain the most from them.
-Because Google is giving up to $10,000 a month, we highly recommend keeping an eye on your campaigns, or hiring someone to do this for you.
+They require constant interaction to gain the most from them.
+Because Google is giving up to $10,000 a month, we highly recommend keeping an eye on your campaigns or hiring someone to do this for you.

 Changes will need to be made to your accounts every 2 months.
 We recommend checking your account weekly to look at any changes.
 Within the early stages of setting up your campaigns, this will be the most essential to creating successful Google Ad Grant campaigns.
 Third-party organizations like Ahrefs and Moz are great tools that can be used to research competition and keywords.
 I highly recommend using these programs when creating your campaigns.
 This will save both time and money which are crucial resources to nonprofits.